State Route 88 (Apache Trail)

 Overview

 The Woodbury Fire in June 2019 consumed almost 124,000 acres of the Tonto National Forest.
-In September 2019 a storm dumped approximately six inches of rain onto the fire scar and the runoff severely damaged large portions of the road, with the most damage being in the area between Fish Creek Hill Overlook and milepost 227 (near Reavis Trailhead Road).
+In September 2019 a storm dumped approximately six inches of rain onto the fire scar and the runoff severely damaged large portions of the road, with the most damage being in the area between the Fish Creek Vista and milepost 227 (near Reavis Trailhead Road).
 The damage included a large rockslide that left that section of the road unpassable.

 Background